jiandamonique/jiminy/README.md

 ## Built with

 Vanilla HTML, CSS, and JavaScript.
-No frameworks.
-No dependencies.
 One file.
 Runs anywhere.

 ---